If you’re lucky, plugging straight into an amp will make your ukulele sound great.

 The Gold In, Gold Out Rule

 If you start with a great sounding pickup, there will be much less to fix along the way.
-It’s way easier to tweak a sound that’s already 90% of the way there than to try and manipulate a crappy sound into greatness.
+It’s way easier to tweak a sound that’s already 90% of the way there than to try and manipulate a bad sound into greatness.

 Be sure to do some homework on pickups and keep your expectations realistic if working with sub-par equipment.
 If your starting sound is garbage, you’re better off spending your money on a new pickup, not a preamp.